King's School, Witney: History

 The King's School was started in 1984 by the OCC group of churches with David Freeman as the founding principal.
 The school had several locations between 1984 and 1989.
 The school was first based at Merrifield house then it moved to Scout Houses and even spent some time based at the Cotswold Wildlife Park before a purpose built facility was provided by the churches, which includes a large sports hall.
 The School is on New Yatt Road, Witney.

 In its early years (throughout the 1980s and beyond) the school used Accelerated Christian Education (ACE), a right-wing conservative evangelical syllabus from America.
-This material taught against evolution and in favour of racial segregation.
+This material taught against evolution and in favour of racial segregation (including apartheid).
 The school no longer uses that material and now follows the national curriculum, with Christian teaching woven into all subjects.
 Christ is at the heart of the school and the values are being Christian in curriculum, character and community.